mkpark2017/rh_infotaxis/README.md

 $ cd Env
 $ matlab
 ```
+* Note, you need to change roscore url in matlab code
 * hils_env.m (only matlab is required)
 * hils_env_with_gazebo.m (matlab and px4 sitl are required)